-☐ 6.1.1 The organization affirms that a FOSS management program exists-that meets all the requirements of this OpenChain Specification version 1.2.
+□ 6.1.1 An affirmation of the existence of a FOSS management program that meets all the requirements of this OpenChain Specification version 1.2.

 To ensure that if an organization declares that it has a program that is OpenChain Conforming, that such program has met all the requirements of this specification.
-The mere meeting of a subset of these requirements would not be considered sufficient to warrant a program be OpenChain certified.
+The mere meeting of a subset of these requirements would not be considered sufficient.